me3zaAKAgoat/42cursus/pipex/pipex.md

 The issues with pipex:

+- check why tests 9 10 23 24 25 timeout now that exit is introduced to mid processes and waitpid is functional in the last part of the main process.
+- change includes to basic "header.h" instead of "../header.h" and add -I option in compilation in makefile.
 - how to run every command.
 - each pipe end opened should be closed when use ends **IMMEDIATELY**.
 - seperate commands are allowed to fail (they should perror and change the status of the main program) and finish the program.